Dwight Ramos: Toyama Grouses (2021–2022)

 Ramos decided to forgo his one year of eligibility in UAAP and he signed with Toyama Grouses of the Japanese B.League on September 10, 2021.
 Ramos played only for the 2021–22 season with his team finishing 7th in the west conference.
-Toyama didn't renew his contract.
+Toyama did not renew his contract.

 Levanga Hokkaido (2022–present)

-Ramos remained in the B.League, joining Levanga Hokkaido in May 2022 and is set to play for the team at least for the 2022–23 season.
+Ramos remained in the B.League, joining Levanga Hokkaido in May 2022.
+He averaged 10.0 points, 3.9 rebounds, and 2.3 assists per game during his first season with the team.

+On June 6, 2023, he signed a contract extension with the team.

+In April 2024, Ramos suffered orbital floor fracture during Levanga Hokkaido’s loss to Utsunomiya Brex in the Japan B.League.
+Later that year, he was named team co-captain, serving with Ren Shimatani.

 National team career

 Ramos has been a prospective member of the Philippines national team by its management as early 2018, when he was included in a 23-member pool intended for the 2023 FIBA World Cup.
 He debuted for the Philippines in February 2020, playing in the 2021 FIBA Asia Cup qualifier match against Indonesia.
 The Philippines won 100–70 in that match with Ramos contributing 5 points, 5 rebounds, and 2 steals.
 Ramos played with a squad reinforced by PBA players in the first window of the qualifiers.
 Due to the COVID-19 pandemic, subsequent qualifier matches were repeatedly postponed with Ramos flying back and forth between the Philippines and the United States, usually training in the latter where pandemic-related protocols are more lenient.

+Ramos was included in the 21-man pool for the 2023 FIBA World Cup, where he was eventually included in the final 12-man lineup.

+Personal life

+Since 2020, Ramos has been in a relationship with professional volleyball player Kim Kianna Dy.

+Ramos is second cousins with Miss Universe Bahrain 2022 Evlin Abdullah-Khalifa, through their mothers, who are first cousins.